 I-15 Highway from Nevada through Arizona to Utah

 You’ll see the signs long before you reach Baker.
-At first, you’ll think it is a joke, but then realize this 1800 square foot warehouse is all about an alien experience.
-It began as a roadside stop for healthy snacks but now has even expanded to selling online “Abducted Cow Pineapple Teriyaki”.
+At first, you might think it is a joke, but then realize this 1800 square foot warehouse roadside sight is all about an alien experience.
+What began as a roadside stop for healthy snacks but now has even expanded to selling online “Abducted Cow Pineapple Teriyaki”.
 But wait, there’s more, there is a UFO Hotel coming!
 Currently under construction.

 7. Shoe Tree on The Loneliest Road in America